Change, Choice, and Adaptability – Three Principles to Guide Companies Through the Customer Experience Tidal Wave

 “Follow the customer, if they change, we change.”

 – Sir Terry Leahy, Former CEO Tesco

 They can do so by progressing with industry trends and harnessing technology solutions and service providers that match the maturity and needs of their organisation.
-One critical aspect to cultivating a successful program (regardless of its scale or scope) is the CX team.
+One critical aspect of cultivating a successful program (regardless of its scale or scope) is the CX team.
 The services that a CX team provides, should help a company’s program adapt with the changing industry, technology, and trends.
 Likewise, finding technology providers that offer more flexibility than just point or full-service solutions will enable brands to engage their entire business hierarchy from the ground up.
 For example, ResponseTek now offers Balanced Services to clients seeking CX solutions that grow with their business.
 This means they aren’t stuck with just a one-channel solution, and don’t have to expand to an enterprise solution if they aren’t ready.
 They have the choice to grow their program out incrementally, in small steps, just as their business grows.

 More broadly, customer experience technology is undergoing a renaissance where many are arguing that channel solutions are no longer a critical focus, and, instead, the customer journey is where the real understanding and value hides.
 Similarly, the role of emotions has also been a key focus, especially in 2016, driving new technology to track customer feelings and how they affect business.
 Predicted to be a core competitive differentiator, emotions are driving CX technology innovations such as: